compiler45/experimentation/README.md

 ## authors and books

-- OOP-based menu for making associations with authors and books
+- OOP-based menu for making associations between authors and books

 ## celery